spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Once you have filled out all the required information, navigate to the top left side of the wizard screen and click on the **Actions** button **+**.
-Go ahead and select the **Container Deployment** to add the final service layer, the UI.
+Select the **Container Deployment** to add the final service layer, the UI.